eamejiastanford/aa241x_mission/README.md

 # AA241x Mission #

 This package contains the nodes to control the mission for Spring 2019's AA241x.
+This README is broken down into the following sections:

+ - [Getting Started](#getting-started) - to help with getting you up and running with the mission.

+ - [Publishers / Subscribers](#publishers--subscribers) - more detailed explanation of the topic and information the mission publishes and subscribes to.

+ - [Rules and Equations](#rules-and-equations) - a summary of the rules and equations that define the Spring 2019 AA241x Mission

+ - [General Hints](#general-hints) - some additional hints and useful resources for working with ROS and the catkin environment

 ## Getting Started ##